 The practice had procedures in place which provided staff with clear guidance about how to deal with medical emergencies.
 This was in line with the Resuscitation Council UK guidelines and the British National Formulary (BNF).
 Staff were knowledgeable about what to do in a medical emergency and had received annual training in emergency resuscitation and basic life support as a team within the last 12 months.
+The practice manager also conducted quarterly medical emergency scenarios to re-fresh staff knowledge of what to do in the case of a medical emergency.

-The emergency resuscitation kits, oxygen and emergency medicines were stored in the ground floor surgery.
-There was also an additional oxygen cylinder on the first floor.
+The emergency resuscitation kits, oxygen and emergency medicines were stored in a "red bag" in the reception area.
+There was also an additional oxygen cylinder on the first floor in a "green bag".
 Staff knew where the emergency kits were kept.
 The practice had an Automated External Defibrillator (AED) to support staff in a medical emergency.
-(An AED is a portable electronic device that analyses life threatening irregularities of the heart including ventricular fibrillation and is able to deliver an electrical shock to attempt to restore a normal heart rhythm).
+An AED is a portable electronic device that analyses life threatening irregularities of the heart including ventricular fibrillation and is able to deliver an electrical shock to attempt to restore a normal heart rhythm.

-Records showed weekly checks were carried out to ensure the equipment and emergency medicines were safe to use.
-These including checking that the oxygen cylinder was full, the AED was fully charged and the emergency medicines were in date.
+Records showed weekly daily were carried out to ensure the equipment and emergency medicines were safe to use.
+These including checking that the oxygen cylinder was full, the AED was fully charged and the emergency medicines had not been opened.